lrq3000/game-booking-manager/README.md

     * Private booking: no info shown to the public
     * Automatic hard restart (kill+restart server) or soft restart (map_restart) depending on the context
     * Special accounts
+    Note: all of the above parameters are automatically generated and managed.

 ### User's GUI features:
     * Human-readable password generator: is provided to generate secure but easily memorizable server's password (g_password) and user's account's password.